ashwinipra/gwDistSys15-hw2-example-auppal-georgit/README.md

 network, and processes conversion requests by doing a shortest-path traversal through the conversion network.

+Because there was such a large number of unidirectional conversion servers to launch and manage, we decided to write these ourselves.
+But we can use any internet-connected conversion servers as specified in the conversion_servers.txt file that the proxy server reads.

 There is a launch.sh script for starting the network of unidirectional conversion servers.
 Some of these servers are in Python and some are in Java.
 The provided launch.sh script starts 18 unidirectional